rybinaanya/O-antigens/README.md

 __3. Identify operon boundaries with Operon-Mapper__

 Upload genome FASTA file to the web-server and submit with default options.
-After job completion, download output compressed folder that includes list of predicted operons with their gene compostion, predicted ORFs coordinates and their DNA sequences and other files.
+After job completion, download output compressed folder that includes list of predicted operons with their gene compostion, predicted ORFs coordinates and their DNA sequences, and other files.

 __4. Search for and visualize candidate O-antigen operons__